-This study was destined to examine head teacher leadership styles and teachers performance in Kalongo secondary schools Nakasongola district.
+This study was destined to examine head teacher leadership styles and teachers performance in Nambale sub-county Iganga district.
 The previous chapter dealt with data presentation, analysis and discussion.
 This chapter presents a summary, conclusion and recommendations of the study.